 We look after all the aspects of your walking holiday so that you can relax and take in the beauty of the countryside around you.
 We will meet you at Dublin airport or Dublin city centre and bring you to your first guesthouse in Wicklow.
 Through years of experience we have selected the best places to stay along the Wicklow Way.

 Each day we transport you luggage between your guesthouses.
 A full Irish breakfast is provided each morning in addition to a packed lunch for each day’s hike.
 On your final day we will meet you at your guesthouse and bring you to Rathdrum train station (or Bunclody Bus Station on the nine day holiday) where you can catch the direct train back to Dublin .

-We also supply you with the most up to date waterproof walking notes, highly detailed maps and guidebooks to make sure you get the most from your visit.
+We also supply you with the most up to date waterproof walking notes, detailed maps and guidebooks to make sure you get the most from your visit.
 On the nine day walking holiday at Moyne and Stranakelly Cross there is no restaurant nearby so we provide an evening meal.
 Also supplied is a cell phone that has the best coverage in the Wicklow Mountains and we are only a phone call away should you require backup or support during your trek.
+We can also supply you with use of complimentary hiking poles if required.

 The Wicklow Way begins in Marley Park at the foothills of the Dublin Mountains and quickly climbs into the granite mountains and sheltered glens of north Wicklow.The trail runs along a ridge above Ireland’s tallest waterfall and passing along the heather clad shoulder of Djouce reaches its highest point of 630m at White Hill.